-- Clear communication to students of any changes to teaching and/or assessment activities and/or timings. - Prioritising activities that may have greater impact upon students if delayed, for example laboratory work, any work-based activities, presentations and vivas. - Prioritising activities required to provide assurance that students will demonstrate required learning outcomes before completing their programme.
-This may be informed by reviewing which learning outcomes have already been assessed and where possible, prioritising assessment of those which have not.
-Module mapping presented for accreditation or approval purposes should be reviewed and, if necessary, updated to enable the PEI(s) to assure themselves that the required learning outcomes will have been demonstrated by all students. - Considering where trailing credit, modules or assessment to a later year of study may be an appropriate solution. - Additional measures, suggested by PEIs, education regulators, QAA, CMA or other bodies, that help students to progress whilst continuing to complete expected learning and demonstrate required learning outcomes.
+- Clear communication to students of any changes to teaching and/or assessment activities and/or timings. - Prioritising activities that may have greater impact upon students if delayed, for example laboratory work, any work-based activities, presentations and vivas. - Prioritising activities required to provide assurance that students will demonstrate required learning outcomes (or competences where recognition relates to these) before completing their programme.
+This may be informed by reviewing which learning outcomes have already been assessed and, where possible, prioritising assessment of those which have not.
+Module mapping presented for accreditation or approval purposes should be reviewed and, if necessary, updated to enable the PEI(s) to assure themselves that the required learning outcomes will have been demonstrated by all students.

+- Considering where trailing/postponing credit, modules or assessment to a later year of study may be an appropriate solution. - Additional measures, perhaps suggested by PEIs, education regulators, The Quality Assurance Agency for Higher Education (QAA), Competition and Markets Authority (CMA) or other bodies, that help students to progress while continuing to complete expected learning and demonstrate required learning outcomes.